 Davies began his professional journalism career as a copy editor and reporter at the Gazette Newspapers in Gaithersburg, Md., before moving on to The Sentinel in Carlisle, Pa., where he covered Cumberland County government and won an AP Managing Editors award for investigative reporting.

 A government-savvy reporter with more than 18 years of experience reporting on federal agencies and Congress, Tomson most recently covered agriculture and food issues for Politico.
 Prior to that, he worked as a reporter for Dow Jones and its flagship publication, the Wall Street Journal.
 The beat demanded extensive coverage of Congress, the Food and Drug Administration and the U.S. Department of Agriculture.

-He started his journalism career in the 1990s as a reporter with Knight-Ridder in Sao Paulo, Brazil, covering the country's dramatic expansion in soybean production.
-Tomson produced portions of the Brazilian Investment Guide for the American Chamber of Commerce.
+He started his journalism career in the 1990s as a reporter with Knight-Ridder in Sao Pãulo, Brazil, covering the country's dramatic expansion in soybean production.
+Tomson produced portions of the Brazilian Investment Guide for the U.S. Chamber of Commerce.